String processing¶

 string.

-Returns a copy of the string with whitespace characters removed at the left end of the string.
+Removes whitespace characters at the left end of the string.

-Returns a copy of the string where all (non-overlapping) instances of the
+Removes all (non-overlapping) instances of the substring sub.

 See also: remove_at(),